samuelbalogh/codeclub2022/01/Readme.md

 Python is one of many programming languages.
 It's very popular in many areas:
 - web development,
 - scientific computing,
-- bioinformatics (a straind of DNA as a sequence of characters)
+- bioinformatics (a strand of DNA as a sequence of characters)
 - finance (financial analysis, stock trading)
 - machine learning (image recognition)
 - data science